AlexiaDievart/endolith_infauna/README.md

 ### Data files

-* **infauna_byssal.csv** includes the number of byssal threads for 3 randomly selected mussels for each quadrat, each corrosion level, each *Perna* lineage (only important for Old Woman's River) and each site.
+* **infauna_byssal.csv** includes the exact number of byssal threads for 3 randomly selected mussels for each quadrat, each corrosion level, each *Perna* lineage (only important for Old Woman's River) and each site.
-* **infauna_description.csv** includes the number of live and dead mussels, the number of broken mussels and the average number of byssal threads for each quadrat, each infestation level, each *Perna* lineage (only important for Old Woman's River) and each site.
+* **infauna_architectural complexity.csv** includes the number of live and dead mussels -with details of the mussel species in question - and the number of shell fragments, as well as the average number of byssal threads for each quadrat, each corrosion level, each *Perna* lineage (only important for Old Woman's River) and each site.
 * **infauna_community** includes the abundance (count) and biomass (in mg) for each infaunal species for each quadrat, each infestation level, each *Perna* lineage (only important for Old Woman's River) and each site, in a long format.
 * **infauna_infrared_control** (Annex S2) presents the shell temperatures of 5 randomly selected mussels for mesh-covered corroded and non-corroded experimental mussel beds (n = 3) recorded every 5 minutes for 90 minutes on 2 different dates.

 ### R scripts

-* **230109_infauna_analyses.R** includes the all the statistical analyses.
-Enjoy, it is the longest script I ever wrote and it is not the cleanest for sure.
+* **240930_infauna_architectural complexity.R** includes the statistical analyses performed to determine (a) the effects of euendolithic corrosion and biogeography on within-bed architectural complexity across all sites (except Old Woman's River), and (2) the effects of euendolithic corrosion and _P. perna_ lineages on within-bed architectural complexity at Old Woman's River.
 * **231010_infauna_graphs.R** summarized all the graphs made to illustrate the chapter.
 * **240920_infauna_infrared_control.R** includes the statistical analyses presented in Annex S2, where we tried to determine if the mesh that secured the experimental mussel beds to the rocky shores could have been an experimental design flaw that masked the beneficial effects of euendolithic corrosion.
 It was not !